 Safety education is not limited to robotics.
 The Pi-oneers try to implement safety into other areas of the schools in their district.
 Team 1676 collaborates with the Theater Program, providing safety guidelines during set building sessions and stage design.
 In addition, the Pi-oneers have donated safety glasses and earplugs.

 Team 1676 looks to reach out beyond their community in safety education.
-The Pi-oneers are presently producing a series of safety videos, including How To Safely Use power tools and a general safety video, that promotes basic safety practices.
+The Pi-oneers have produced a series of safety videos, including How To Safely Use power tools and a general safety video, that promotes basic safety practices.

 Safety Practices